Floyd Griffin

-Floyd L. Griffin Jr. (born May 24, 1944) is an American politician who served as the mayor of Milledgeville, Georgia, from 2001 to 2005, and in the Georgia State Senate from the 25th district from 1995 to 1999, as a member of the Democratic Party.
-He sought the Democratic Party's nomination for Lieutenant Governor of Georgia in 1998 and Georgia Secretary of State in 2022.
+Floyd L. Griffin Jr. (born May 24, 1944) is an American politician and retired U.S Army colonel.
+He served as the mayor of Milledgeville, Georgia, from 2001 to 2005, and represented the 25th district in the Georgia State Senate from 1995 to 1999 as a member of the Democratic Party.
+Griffin made notable bids for higher office, seeking the Lieutenant Governor of Georgia in 1998 and for Georgia Secretary of State in 2022.

 Early life and career

 Floyd L. Griffin Jr. earned an Associate of Science in funeral service from Gupton-Jones College, a Bachelor of Science from the Tuskegee Institute in building construction, and a master's degree from the Florida Institute of Technology in contract procurement and management.
 He served in the United States Army and graduated from the Army Command and General Staff College and the National War College.
 Griffin flew combat helicopters missions during the Vietnam War.
 As an officer, Griffin taught military science at Wake Forest University and Winston-Salem State University.
 He also coached the offensive backfield for the Winston-Salem State Rams college football team.

 Griffin retired from the Army in 1990 at the rank of colonel.
 He took over the family business, Slater's Funeral Home.